Installation

 If your device's boot.img

 uses a commonly used compression format, you can use the GKI images provided by KernelSU to flash it directly.
-It does not require TWRP or self-patching the image.
+This doesn't require TWRP or self-patching the image.

 Find proper boot.img

-KernelSU provides a generic boot.img for GKI devices, and you should flash the boot.img to the boot partition of the device.
+KernelSU provides a generic boot.img for GKI devices, and you should flash the boot.img to the device's boot partition.

-You can download boot.img from GitHub Release, please note that you should use the correct version of boot.img.
-If you do not know which file to download, please carefully read the description of KMI and Security patch level in this document.
+You can download boot.img from GitHub Release.
+Please note that you should use the correct version of boot.img.
+If you don't know which file to download, carefully read the description of KMI and Security patch level in this document.

-Normally, there are three boot files in different formats under the same KMI and security patch level.
-They are all the same except for the kernel compression format.
+Normally, there are three boot files in different formats for the same KMI and security patch level.
+They're identical except for the kernel compression format.
 Please check the kernel compression format of your original boot.img.
 You should use the correct format, such as lz4

 , gz

 .
-If you use an incorrect compression format, you may encounter bootloop after flashing boot.
+If you use an incorrect compression format, you may encounter bootloop after flashing boot.img.

-- You can use magiskboot to get the compression format of your original boot; alternatively, you can also ask for it from community members/developers with the same model as your device.
-Also, the compression format of the kernel usually does not change, so if you boot successfully with a certain compression format, you can try that format later as well.
+- You can use magiskboot to get the compression format of your original boot.img.
+Alternatively, you can also ask members or developers in the community who have the same device model.
+Also, the compression format of the kernel usually doesn't change, so if you boot successfully with a certain compression format, you can try that format later as well.

 - Xiaomi devices usually use